 Your media kit is not the place to spill your beans and tell potential clients useless information about you that would better serve your Tinder profile.

-Read Next: How to Make Money as a Content Creator Regardless of Follower Count
+Insider Tip: Make sure you read my guide on How to Make Money as a Content Creator Regardless of Follower Count.

 A Rate Card

-A better way to show off your rates is with an influencer rate card—these can help you upsell brands too!
-If you want an easy way to put one together, you’ll want to snag my influencer rate card template here!
+Insider Tip: If you want an easy way to put one together, you’ll want to snag my influencer rate card template inside the Influencer Starter Pack!

 Media Kit FAQ